josefemagine/akii/README-BEDROCK.md

 - Comprehensive error handling
 - Support for all AWS Bedrock operations

-### Never Use Mock Data in Production
+### NEVER Use Mock Data Under Any Circumstances

-**IMPORTANT**: Mock implementations should never be used in production environments.
-They are only intended for:
+**CRITICAL**: Mock implementations **MUST NEVER** be used in this application - for production, testing, or development.
-- Local development without AWS credentials
-- Automated testing environments
-- UI component development
+This application connects to real AWS Bedrock services with real billing implications for customers.

-For production deployments:
+For all environments:
 - Always connect to the real AWS Bedrock API
 - Properly configure AWS credentials
 - Ensure IAM permissions are correctly set
-- Use proper error handling for production scenarios
+- Use proper error handling for all scenarios
+- Always track actual usage and costs

+Any mock or simulated implementations are strictly prohibited and will lead to:
+- Misleading user experiences
+- Incorrect billing data
+- False expectations about model behavior
+- Security vulnerabilities
+- Potential breach of service contracts

+This is a production application with real users and financial implications.
+Always use real AWS services.

 ### Implementation Best Practices